Obulavaripalle

-Obulavaripalle mandal is one of the 50 mandals in Annamayya district of the Indian state of Andhra Pradesh in the Rayalaseema region.
-It is under the administration of Rajampeta revenue division, with its headquarters at Mangampet town.
+Obulavaripalle is a village in Tirupati district of the Indian state of Andhra Pradesh in the Rayalaseema region.
+It is under the administration of Tirupati revenue division, with its headquarters of Obulavaripalle mandal.
 The mandal is bounded by Kodur, Chitvel and Pullampeta mandals.
-After the opening of the Obulavaripalle to Krishnapatnam railway line, Obulavaripalle railway station became junction railway station.
+After the opening of the Obulavaripalle to Krishnapatnam railway line, Obulavaripalle railway station became a junction railway station.

-Geology: national geological monument

-Volcanogenic bedded Barytes of Mangampet at Mangampeta in Obulavaripalle manda has been declared the National Geological Monuments of India by the Geological Survey of India (GSI), for their protection, maintenance, promotion and enhancement of geotourism.
+Bedded Barytes, Mangampet in Obulavaripalle mandal has been declared a National Geological Monument of India by the Geological Survey of India (GSI), for their protection, maintenance, promotion and enhancement of geotourism.

-Towns and villages

-As of 2011 census, the mandal has 15 settlements, which includes 1 census town and 14 villages.
-Mangampet is the only urban settlement, categorised as a census town in the mandal.

-The settlements in the mandal are listed below: